aldenweaver/customer-provisioning-portal/README.md

 =====================

 A portal for an administrator to create customers, add users and products to customers, and grant product access to customers.
 Created with React, MobX, ES6, Babel, Webpack.
+(Project cancelled by PMs due to resource reallocation.)

 ### To Run